The Battle Hymn of the Republic gave Julia Ward Howe something she wanted that her husband didn’t want her to have: Fame.

 She was a bit of a diva, the pretty, pampered daughter of wealthy New Yorkers.
 Julia Ward was the fourth of seven children born to Samuel Ward III and Julia Rush Cutler on May 27, 1819.
 She was smart, well educated and ambitious.

 Visiting Boston in 1841, she met the dashing Samuel Gridley Howe, 18 years her senior.
-His nickname was ‘Chevalier,’ or ‘Chev,’ as he had followed Lord Byron to Greece to fight bravely for Greek independence.
-He became a physician, worked for Polish relief, took part in the July Revolution in Paris and founded the Perkins School for the Blind in South Boston.
+His nickname was “Chevalier,” or “Chev,” as he had followed Lord Byron to Greece to fight for Greek independence.
+He then became a physician, worked for Polish relief, took part in the July Revolution in Paris and founded the Perkins School for the Blind in South Boston.

 They married in 1843.
 After a European honeymoon, Samuel expected Julia to devote herself to him, to their children and to their home.
 She did not.
-She was already a published author by the time they married, and she wanted to continue to write.
+Already a published author by the time they married, she wanted to continue to write.

-In 1861, Samuel Gridley Howe became a director of the Sanitary Commission, which cared for the war wounded and tried to prevent disease in Union camps.
+In 1861, Samuel Gridley Howe served as a director of the Sanitary Commission.
+It cared for the war wounded and tried to prevent disease in Union camps.
 In November of that year, he and Julia visited federal troops in Washington, D.C.
 They traveled with Massachusetts Gov. John A. Andrew and their pastor, James Freeman Clarke.

 One day in Washington a review of the troops was planned for Julia, her pastor and their friends Mr. and Mrs. Edwin P. Whipple.
-The review was canceled before they arrived, as a skirmish with the enemy broke out.
-On their return to the hotel, their carriage was delayed by marching regiments.
+But the review was canceled before they arrived, because a skirmish with the enemy broke out.
+On their return to the hotel, marching regiments delayed their carriage.
 To relieve the tedium of the slow carriage ride, they began to sing John Brown’s Body.
 The marching soldiers shouted, “Good for you!” and took up the chorus.

 Clarke said to Julia, “Why do you not write some good words for that stirring tune?”
 She said she’d been thinking about it.

 Julia Ward Howe went to bed that night at the Willard Hotel.
-Suddenly she awoke in the gray dawn with the words running through her head.
-She grabbed a pencil and Sanitary Commission stationery, wrote the lyrics and went back to sleep.
+Suddenly she awoke in the early dawn with the words running through her head.
+She grabbed a pencil and Sanitary Commission stationery, wrote the lyrics and then went back to sleep.

 The Battle Hymn of the Republic was published anonymously in The Atlantic on Feb.
 1, 1862.
 The publisher, James T. Fields, suggested the title, and Julia had made some changes.
 She was paid $5.